eonil/CocoaProgrammaticHowtoCollection/README.md

 	-	CollectionView.
 How to use `NSCollectionView`.
 	-	NSTableViewExample.
 How to make view-based `NSTableView` with reused component views.
 	-	NSToolbar.
 How to make and use `NSToolbar` within an `NSWindow` properly.
+	-	ApplicationMenu.
+How to replicate system-default Cocoa app menu.

 -	ComponentUsagesInObjectiveC